alanzhaonys/gulp-website-build-boilerplate/README.md

 # Upgrade

 Yarn
-Running `yarn upgrade` will upgrade all the packages inside `node_modules` to the latest versions and update `package.json` file.
+Running `yarn upgrade --latest` will upgrade all the packages inside `node_modules` to the latest versions and update `package.json` file.
 You're free to upgrade, but we might not be able to support the particular version of the package.